Theyyam, Kerala’s ritual dance form

 - Kuttichattan – The Kuttichattan Theyyam is associated with a deity from the Brahmin family Kalakattu illam.
 There are many myths and stories associated with Kuttichattan.

 - Chamundi – The Chamundi Theyyam narrates the stories of Chamundi slaying daemons.
 Chamundi is the form of Goddess Kali or Durga.
-The Chamundi form representing Kali is immersed in colour of blood and is also known as Rakta Chamundi or Rakteshwari.
+The Chamundi form representing Kali is immersed in the colour of blood and is also known as Rakta Chamundi or Rakteshwari.

 Theyyam is usually performed in North Kerala, especially in Kannur and Kasargod districts.
 But some of the traditional and cultural performances in the other parts of Kerala also include Theyyam performances and I was fortunate to see a live performance in Munnar.

-How to get to Munnar?
+How to Get to Munnar?

 Munnar is a hill station in Idukki district of Kerala.
 At an altitude of 1600 metres, Munnar is a town in the Western Ghats mountain range of India.
 The town is called the Kashmir of South India and is a popular destination.